-- 1. Documentation of three (3) years teaching experience. - 2.
-Provision of a written statement of support from a district representative. - 3.
-Provision of a written statement indicating ability to improve student achievement, to lead, and to possess advanced knowledge of curriculum, instruction, and assessment. - 4.
+- 1. Documentation of three (3) years teaching experience. - District administration candidates must hold principal certification.
+Additionally, superintendent candidates must provide documentation of two years of administrative experience. - 3.
+Provision of two (2) letters of recommendation from school/district supervisors and one (1) letter from a district official pledging support for the clinical experiences, - 4.
+Provision of a written statement indicating ability to improve student achievement, to lead, and to possess advanced knowledge of curriculum, instruction, and assessment. - 5.
 Completion of an interview and assessment process.